Los Angeles pass and card

 Both in the classic version and-perhaps even more so-in the Plus variant.

-Let's do a quick count.
+Let's do a quick calculation.

-The math is soon done: $480-$284 = $196 savings per person.
+The math is simple: $480 - $284 = $196 savings per person.

 And the bill is very much by default: if instead of 2 attractions some days we do 3, or if we take a multi-day pass, the savings grow a lot.